R&D Tax Credits – additional changes from Budget 2023

 Restrictions on overseas expenditure in R&D delayed

-The restriction on claiming R&D relief for overseas expenditures will now come into effect a year later.
-This will now be from 1 April 2024 instead of 1 April 2023.
-The Government claims this is to allow time to review feedback and enable it to act upon its recent R&D consultation.
-This consultation was on the implementation of a solo, simplified research and development (R&D) tax relief scheme.
-This would also look to merging the existing two schemes.
+The restriction on claiming R&D relief for overseas expenditures will now come into effect next year.
+This will now be on 1 April 2024, instead of 1 April 2023.
+The government claims that this is to allow time to review feedback and enable it to act upon its recent R&D tax credit consultation

 Further Reading: